 WBZ News Update For January 8, 2022

-Courtney Cole and Lexie O'Connor have your latest news and weather headlines.
+WBZ-TV's Ken Macleod and Sarah Wroblewski have your latest news and weather.

 View CBS News In